cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 #### Adding RabbitMQ Node to a RabbitMQ Cluster [TODO: What is it?
 Should it be done from the Manager od the Rabbit?]

-1. Create an FQDN for the new RabbitMQ node.
+1. Create a DNS entry for the new RabbitMQ node.
-In case you're not able to create FQDN you can add the new host to `/etc/hosts` on all existing RabbitMQ nodes.
+In case you're not able to create FQDN, you can add the new host to `/etc/hosts` on all existing RabbitMQ nodes.
 | WARNING: EDITING THE /etc/hosts FILE IS NOT RECOMMENDED AND SHOULD NOT BE USED IN PRODUCTION |
 | --- |

+1. install a rabbitmq on th node

 1. On a Cloudify Management service cluster node, execute:
     ```bash
     cfy cluster brokers add <new broker name> <new broker address>
     ```

 #### Removing RabbitMQ instances from a Cloudify Cluster [TODO: What is it?
 Should it be done from the Manager od the Rabbit?]

+1. run cfy manager remove

+1. On a Cloudify Management service cluster node, execute:
+    ```bash
+    cfy cluster brokers remove <broker name>
+    ```

 1. On a RabbitMQ cluster node, execute:
     ```bash
     cfy_manager brokers-remove -r <name of node to remove>
     ```

-1. On a Cloudify Management service cluster node, execute:
-    ```bash
-    cfy cluster brokers remove <broker name>
-    ```

 #### Verify RabbitMQ Cluster [TODO: why I need to verify this and what should I expect to get when I run the list commands.]

 1. On a RabbitMQ cluster node, execute:
     ```bash
     cfy_manager brokers-list
     ```
+   Queries the nodes and gives more information

 1. On a manager worker cluster node, execute:
     ```bash
     cfy cluster brokers list
     ```
+   Gets the information from the DB and making sure that what nis supposed to work is working - Did I do everything right

 ### Cloudify Management Service

 The Cloudify Management service is a cluster comprised of two to ten nodes, whereas Cloudify best-practice is three nodes.

-**Note** Make sure the following ports are open for each node: tcp/5432 (postgres), tcp/8008 (patroni)
+**Note** Make sure the following ports are open for each node: 80 (nginx- http), 53229 (nginx - file server), 5671 (rabbit), 443 (nginx - https) [TODO: Ask Lukasz about open potrs]

-Configure the following settings in `/etc/cloudify/config.yaml` for each Manager Worker node:
+Configure the following settings in `/etc/cloudify/config.yaml` for each Manager Worker node:  [TODO: Go over the postgresql_client]
 ```yaml
 manager:
     security: